1jour1vin

 impressive

-"It reaches an unprecedented level of quality and is one of the most spectacular successes of the vintage!
+"It has reached an unprecedented level of quality and ranks among the most spectacular successes of the vintage!"

-"One of the key wines of the vintage, impressing 3 times over.
-Perfumed, expressive nose, with beautiful black fruit scents.
+"One of the standout wines of the vintage, which impressed on three occasions.
+A fragrant and expressive nose with lovely aromas of black fruit.
 Supple and lively on the palate, silky yet concentrated, with great precision and finesse, and succulent, juicy acidity.
-Concentration is undeniable, ripe and intense: fragrant aromas of blackcurrant and black cherry give it remarkable structure and tension.
-While the minty, mineral freshness carries the flavors and brings energy and definition.
-Excellent balance on the palate, with good structure and a mouth-watering sensation once the substance has settled.
-Exceptional quality and drinkability, with a deliciously salty, graphite and flinty finish that transports you to the estate.
-Don't miss out, you'll regret it".
-(Decanter 2023) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+The concentration is undeniable, ripe and intense: the fragrant aromas of blackcurrant and black cherries give it remarkable structure and tension.
+Meanwhile, the minty, mineral freshness carries the flavors and brings energy and definition.
+Excellent balance on the palate, with beautiful structure and an enticing sensation that comes through once the substance has settled.
+Exceptional quality and drinkability, with a delicious salty, graphite and flint finish that transports you to the estate.
+Don't miss out, you'll regret it."
+(Decanter 2023) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Branaire-Ducru wines at the best price on private sale!
+Buy your Branaire-Ducru wines at the best price in a private sale!

 Rated site